19 KiB

 and verify your zone file with named-checkzone test /var/lib/bind/test.zone

 .
-If everything is correct, restart BIND using systemctl restart bind9
+If everything is correct, restart BIND9 using systemctl restart bind9

 .